maxned/Bot-the-Builder/Matt's Log.md

 	- Planning on meeting with Josue to determine how we can interface KNN algorithm data with this Tkinter/Matplotlib interface in real time.
 	- The file "GUI.py" can be found on Matt's branch, under folder "Matt"
+	- Reviewed KNN code and Tkinter/Matplotlib GUI code with Josue and discussed how we would interface both of our components.